howtographql/howtographql/content/frontend/react-urql/1-getting-started.md

 </Instruction>

-Let's go through the changes we've made to our `index.js` in order:
+Let's go through the changes we've made to `index.js` in order:

-1. We're now importing `dedupExchange` and `fetchExchange` from `urql` and have added `cacheExchange` and `suspenseExchange` from our two extension packages.
+1. you're now importing `dedupExchange` and `fetchExchange` from `urql` and have added `cacheExchange` and `suspenseExchange` from the two additional `@urql` packages.
-2. We're creating a new normalized cache by calling `cacheExchange` with a config, which is empty for now.
+2. you're creating a new normalized cache by calling `cacheExchange` with a config, which is empty for now.
-3. Lastly we're replacing `defaultExchanges` on the `Client` with our new list of exchanges, which need to be in a specific order (basically: `fetch` last, `dedup` first.)
-We also flip on the Client's `suspense` mode.
+3. lastly, you've replaced `defaultExchanges` on the `Client` with a new list of exchanges, which is in a specific order (basically: `fetch` last and `dedup` first.)
+You've also turned on the Client's `suspense` mode.

 That's it, you're all set to start for loading some data into your app! 😎